-80. (1) A benefit-sharing agreement must-

-- (a) be in a prescribed format; - (b) determine- - (i) the type of indigenous biological resources to which the relevant bioprospecting relates; - (ii) the area or source from which the indigenous biological resources are to be collected or obtained; - (iii) the quantity of indigenous biological resources that are to be collected or obtained; and - (iv) the present potential uses of the indigenous biological resources; - (c) name the parties to the benefit-sharing agreement; - (d) set out the manner in which and the extent to which indigenous biological resources are to be utilised or exploited for purposes of such bioprospecting; and - (e) set out the manner in which and the extent to which a person or community providing those indigenous biological resources may share in any profits, revenues or other benefits that may arise from the commercialisation through bioprospecting of such indigenous biological resources; and - (f) record the particulars of any such benefits. - (2) A benefit-sharing agreement- - (a) must be submitted to the Minister for approval; and(b) does not take effect unless approved by the Minister. - (b) does not take effect unless approved by the Minist
+- 83. (1) A benefit-sharing agreement must- - (a) be in a prescribed format; - (b) specify- - (i) the type of indigenous biological resources to which the relevant bioprospecting relates; - (ii) the area or source from which the indigenous biological resources are to be collected or obtained; - (iii) the quantity of indigenous biological resources that is to be collected or obtained; - (iv) any traditional uses of the indigenous biological resources by an indigenous community; and - (v) the present potential uses of the indigenous biological resources; - (c) name the parties to the benefit-sharing agreement; - (d) set out the manner in which and the extent to which the indigenous biological resources are to be utilised or exploited for purposes of such bioprospecting; - (e) set out the manner in which and the extent to which the stakeholder will share in any benefits that may arise from such bioprospecting; - (f) provide for a regular review of the agreement by the parties as the bioprospecting progresses; and - (g) comply with any other matters that may be prescribed. - (2) A benefit-sharing agreement or any amendment to such an agreement- - (a) must be submitted to the Minister for approval; and - (b) does not take effect unless approved by the Minister.